-EBMUD water rates increase by 9.75 percent in Fiscal Year 2014, and 9.5 percent in FY15.
-The typical EBMUD water customer who averages 246 gallons daily will see an increase of $3.96 more each month in FY14 and $4.19 more monthly in FY15.
-EBMUD wastewater rates increase by 9 percent in FY14 and 8.5 percent in FY15, representing an increase to the average wastewater customer of a little more than a dollar a month each budget year.
-The FY14 rates are effective July 1, 2013 and the FY15 rates on July 1, 2014.
+EBMUD water rates increased by 9.75 percent in fiscal year 2014 (July 1, 2013 – June 30, 2014), and 9.5 percent in fiscal year 2015 (July 1, 2014 – June 30, 2015).
+The typical EBMUD water customer who averages 246 gallons daily saw an increase of $3.96 more each month in FY14 and $4.19 more monthly in FY15.
+EBMUD wastewater rates increased by 9 percent in FY14 and 8.5 percent in FY15, representing an increase to the average wastewater customer of a little more than a dollar a month each budget year.
+The FY14 rates became effective July 1, 2013 and the FY15 rates on July 1, 2014.

 Mid-Year Budget Cycle Update - The mid-year budget update provides status of and projected changes to revenues, expenditures, and staffing for the second year of the two-year budget.

 Biennial FY14-15 Budget - The Biennial FY14-15 Budget contains a budget overview, priorities, financial forecast, and staffing changes.
 The Capital Project Supplement provides the details of our Capital Improvement Program.